C-Undritz/Pattern-Spiel/README.md

 ## The presentation of the game is concerned with:
 1. Being fun and engaging from the outset to encourage the player to explore the game
-2.	being simple to use; effectively this is a few pages with the interactive elements presented only when they need to be for ease of navigation.
+2. Being simple to use; effectively this is a few pages with the interactive elements presented only when they need to be for ease of navigation.

 ## Functional Requirements.
 1. All game screens fit onto one page; no scrolling required
 2. Responsive design; assumption is that most users will browse through to the site from a mobile or tablet.
-3. Automation as much a possible for ease of play; the game should drive itself, or if the player has to click something, options are obvious and focused at that time.
+3. Automation as much as possible for ease of play; the game should drive itself, or if the player has to click something, options are obvious and focused at that time.
 4. A link to the main menu from button shown at all times so that the user is not stuck in a game and either has to complete it or user browser functions to exit.
 5. A feedback function/form that will allow the sending of feedback to an existing email using JSMail
 6. Clear and obvious links to social media platforms
-7. Feedback animations and sounds to provide user with clear interaction cues.
+7. Feedback animations and sounds to provide players with clear interaction cues.

 ---
 ># **STRUCTURE**